thoughtbot/ios-on-rails/book/iOS/cocoapods.md

 4. If you have your iOS project open in Xcode, close it and reopen the workspace that Cocoapods generated for you.

-5. When using CocoaPods in conjunction with git, it is a good idea to ignore the Pods directory so that the libraries CocoaPods downloads are not under version control.
-Amend your .gitignore by addding `Pods` to prevent pushing up unncessary code.
-Anyone who clones your project will have the Podfile and can `pod install` the exact pods and versions that the project requires.
+5. When using CocoaPods in conjunction with git, you may choose to ignore the Pods directory so that the libraries that CocoaPods downloads are not under version control.
+If you want to do this, add `Pods` your .gitignore.
+Anyone who clones your project will have the Podfile and can `pod install` to retrieve the libraries and versions that the project requires.

 ### Humon's Podfile